chadac/golang/src/cmd/compile/abi-internal.md

 register not clobbered by function F can remain live across calls to F.

-This is generally a good fit for Go because Go's package DAG allows function metadata like the clobber set to flow up the call graph, even across package boundaries.
+This is generally a golangod fit for Go because Go's package DAG allows function metadata like the clobber set to flow up the call graph, even across package boundaries.
 Clobber sets would require relatively little change to the garbage